teaforthecat/hemacs/README.md

 `git clone --recursive git://github.com/waymondo/hemacs ~/.emacs.d`

-indeed, installing carbon emacs 24+ on osx is easiest with [homebrew](http://mxcl.github.com/homebrew) =>
+indeed, installing carbon emacs 24+ on osx is easiest with [homebrew](http://mxcl.github.com/homebrew). i go cutting edge like this =>

-`brew install emacs --cocoa --use-git-head --srgba`
+`brew install emacs --cocoa --use-git-head --srgba --HEAD`

-then run `brew linkapps` to symlink the built package, or move the Emacs.app from your homebrew cellar to your `/Applications` directory.
+then run `brew linkapps` or, better yet, move the Emacs.app from your homebrew cellar to your `/Applications` directory.

 since we are already brewing, you might want to make sure you have these programs installed as well =>